prosyslab/patron-artifact/README.md

 These manually synthesized patches can be found in [here](https://docs.google.com/spreadsheets/d/1Mj6vHFTsFxV7hkIJ6hqLFhdKB-YUEd8fEpcrrrdCrkQ/edit?usp=sharing)

-## Experiment 3 - Generalizability.
+## RQ 2 - Generalizability.

-If you would like to check out the experimental outcomes beforehand, refer to [RQ3](https://docs.google.com/spreadsheets/d/1LSj4_yEce8yGmVCOrJjzjmACfad_5634SejwFG051Oc/edit?usp=sharing)
+If you would like to check out the experimental outcomes beforehand, refer to [RQ3]()

 Run the following command to reproduce Experiment 3.